Parliament of Catalonia

-The Parliament of Catalonia (Parlament de Catalunya, /ca/; Parlamento de Cataluña; Parlament de Catalonha) is the unicameral legislature of the autonomous community of Catalonia.
-The Parliament is currently made up of 135 members, known as deputies (diputats/deputats/diputados), who are elected for four-year terms or after extraordinary dissolution, chosen by universal suffrage in lists of four constituencies, corresponding to the Catalan provinces.
+The Parliament of Catalonia (Parlament de Catalunya, /ca/; Parlamento de Cataluña, /es/; Parlament de Catalonha) is the unicameral legislature of the autonomous community of Catalonia.
+It has 135 members, known as deputies (diputats/diputados/deputats), who are elected for four-year terms or after an early dissolution, chosen by universal suffrage in lists of four constituencies, corresponding to the Catalan provinces.
 The Parliament building is located in Ciutadella Park, Barcelona.

-Established in 1932, after the granting of self-governance to Catalonia by the Second Spanish Republic, it went to exile in 1939 as a consequence of the Nationalist victory in the Spanish Civil War.
-It was reestablished in 1979 during the transition to democracy.
+Established in 1932, after the granting of self-governance to Catalonia by the Second Spanish Republic, it was in exile from 1939 to 1979 as a consequence of the Nationalist victory in the Spanish Civil War and was only formally reestablished during the transition to democracy.
 The most recent general election to the Parliament was held on 12 May 2024.